Statement: Updating fees for Satellite Gateways

 There has been significant growth in demand for spectrum from the satellite sector in recent years, driven by the emergence of new ‘Non-Geostationary’ (‘NGSO’) satellites orbiting relatively close to Earth, with the ability to deliver high data rates and low latency services.

-In making these proposals, we are taking steps to secure the efficient use of spectrum.
-Our approach would ensure that NGSO operators receive the same kind of pricing signals about the opportunity cost of their use as GSO operators and Fixed Links sharing this scarce spectrum.
+In making these decisions, we are taking steps to secure the efficient use of spectrum.
+Our approach should ensure that NGSO operators receive the same kind of pricing signals about the opportunity cost of their use as GSO operators and Fixed Links sharing this scarce spectrum.
 In turn, this should increase the efficiency of spectrum allocation and use, which can facilitate efficient market entry and help support economic growth.

 Ruth John